talaugust/CS598LFall2024/assignments.md

 ## Project proposal report

 We will be using the [CHI paper format](https://chi2024.acm.org/submission-guides/chi-publication-formats/) for both the project proposal and final report.
 Your project proposal report will be a first draft of your final paper that you will continue to fill in over the course of the semester.
 The project proposal report should reflect what you presented in the proposal presentation.
 It should include an introduction, related work, proposed study design and methodologies, timeline, distribution of work among students, and expected project outcomes and contributions.
-For the project proposal (not the final report), try to keep the PDF to under 7 pages.
+For the project proposal, try to keep the PDF to under 7 pages.

 Note: A single-paragraph collaboration plan will be required in each student's project proposal to receive full credit.
 Eventually, a single-paragraph contribution statement summarizing each group member’s contribution to the project will be required in each student’s final paper.